Down to You: Plot

 Meanwhile, Imogen spends time with musician acquaintance Jim; when Al learns she has agreed to design Jim's album cover, they argue and she leaves upset.
 The next day, she confesses she had sex with Jim afterward.
 After a tearful breakup, she moves to San Francisco to finish school.

-Al graduates but becomes depressed.
+Al graduates, but becomes depressed.
 Monk is too preoccupied with his new work as an author and lecturer to comfort him, and their friendship dissolves.
 After a period of isolation, Al starts dating again and has a casual relationship with Cyrus, but she eventually moves away.

-He enrolls in the French Culinary Institute but feels unmotivated and drops out, and is reduced to bar-hopping with his single friend Eddie.
-Drunk and missing Imogen, he tries to purge himself of his feelings for her by drinking a bottle of her shampoo, resulting in his hospitalization.
+Al enrolls in the French Culinary Institute but feels unmotivated and drops out, so is reduced to bar-hopping with his single friend Eddie.
+Drunk and missing Imogen, he tries to purge himself of his feelings for her by drinking a bottle of her shampoo.
+This results in his hospitalization.

 Al's parents throw a party with his friends to lift his spirits.
 Monk apologizes to Al, and they mend their friendship.
 Imogen appears, and they spend time catching up; she has become a cover artist for a San Francisco-based book publisher.
 She confesses that she misses him, and gives him a book titled Down to You with her cover artwork depicting the two of them in love.
 They rekindle their romance, deciding that they met too young but can start over.
 Al takes a job at a four-star restaurant in San Francisco and surprises Imogen with a romantic evening.